kubernetes-sigs/kubebuilder/designs/simplified-scaffolding.md

 These suggestions make it much harder to scaffold out additional versions and kinds.
-You need to have each version in a separate package, so that type names don't confict.
+You need to have each version in a separate package, so that type names don't conflict.
 While we could put scheme registration in with `kind_types.go`, if a project has multiple "significant" Kinds in an API group, it's not immediately clear which file has the scheme registration.